ruyadorno/angular-simple-slider/README.md

 ## Usage

+To use the directive, simply import one of the `dist/` files into your html and initiate the `angularSimpleSliderApp` module.

 The following example shows you how to configure a slider with 612x612 pixels using an fading animation:

 ```html